 The central government's move to raise environmental standards and assert greater control over their implementation at lower levels of government is perhaps best demonstrated by China's adoption of the environmental accountability system.
 This system is intended to address the age-old problem of weak enforcement of the central government's policies and to restore credibility to environmental policy.
 The system is designed to ensure that the performance of local government officials in enforcing environmental regulations is taken into account in annual job reviews and promotion decisions.
 The objective is to properly align the interests of government officials with proper environmental supervision and management by linking their professional opportunities to an environmental index.
-In the 10th, 11th and 12th five-year programs, China's central government announced overall emission-reduction standards for chemical oxygen demand (COD) and SO2.
+In the 11th Five-Year Plan, China's central government announced overall emission-reduction standards for chemical oxygen demand (COD) and sulfur dioxide ( $SO_2$ ).
+In the 12th Five-Year Plan, it expanded overall reduction standards to also cover nitrogen oxides ( $NO_X$ ) and ammoniacal nitrogen ( $NH_3$ -N).
 To guarantee achievement of the standards, the State Council implemented the environmental accountability system on an administrative basis.
 Although presently limited in scope, the environmental accountability system is to be expanded to other environmental pollutants and active debate is taking place as to how it might be used to address issues such as climate change.